Capital Improvement Plan

 A CIP must be updated each year.
 Adopting a CIP does not end with the first year.
 Changing needs and priorities, emergencies, cost changes, mandates and changes in technology all require the CIP to be updated annually.
-The Town's public facilities, streets, infrastructure, parks, equipment, etc., are constantly in need of repair, replacement or expansion.
+Constantly in need of repair, replacement or expansion, are the Towns: